Ononidis radix

 This section has been translated automatically.

-Ononidis radix, also called hay root, is a drug monographed by several commissions (Commission E, ESCOP) and used in herbal medicinal products for the preventive treatment (flushing therapy) of inflammatory diseases of the urinary tract.
-The drug consists of whole or cut dried roots of the plant.
+Ononidis radix, also known as Hauhechel root, is a drug that has been monographed by several commissions (Commission E, ESCOP) and is used in herbal medicinal products for the preventive treatment (flushing therapy) of inflammatory diseases of the urinary tract.
+The drug consists of whole or cut, dried roots of the plant.

-HMPC monograph: Traditional-use: increase the volume of urine, irrigation of the urinary tract, for mild urinary symptomsESCOP monograph
+HMPC monograph: Traditional-use: Increase in urine volume, irrigation of the urinary tract, for mild urinary tract complaints

 Ingredients